 Makaha Beach Park is perfect for those who enjoy wading in the water, especially in the summer.
 When the winter rolls around, keep your eye out for migrating whales.

 Meanwhile, however, the rip current can make swimming difficult.
-During these months, the swell picks up with the northern end reserved for surfers.
+During the winter months, the swell picks up, with the northern end reserved for experienced surfers.

-The beach is manned by lifeguards year-round and comes with on-site amenities including showers.
+The stretch of sand is manned by lifeguards year-round.
+Makaha Beach comes with on-site amenities, including showers.

 Nanakuli Beach Park

 An international diving hotspot, Nanakuli Beach Park is home to some of the best underwater experiences on Oahu during the summer.
-The coral protects swimmers from looming waves while presenting colorful reefs and tropical fish in abundance.
+The coral protects swimmers from looming waves while presenting abundant colorful reefs and tropical fish.